ruthtempo/floating-button/README.md

 }
 ```

-## 3. How to collapse button on scroll
+## 3. How to collapse the button on scroll

 Onscroll is an mouse event that happens every time the page is scrolled.
 To handle that event, we have to write a function that sets the state we wish for, in this specific case is collapsing the floating button while scrolling is happening, and returning to its original shape when the event stops.